cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 2. When a **method of a class** is declared as `static`
    - associated with the class itself, and not with a particular instance of the class.

-   - That means that `the method is not invoked on a particular instance of the class` using the traditional dot notation.
-Instead, it is typically `invoked using the name of the class` as a qualifier.
+     - `the method is not invoked on a particular instance of the class` using the traditional dot notation.
+     - Instead, it is typically `invoked using the name of the class` as a qualifier.
    - For example
      - in the java.lang package, which is part of the standard Java distribution, there is a `Math` class that provides many static methods, including one named sqrt that computes square roots of numbers.
      - To compute a square root, you do not need to create an instance of the Math class; that method is called using a syntax such as `Math.sqrt(2)`, with the class name Math as the qualifier before the dot operator.